kiriakos2004/DL_Democritos_ptyx/README.md

 - Split the data into features and target variable.
 - Scale the features using StandardScaler.
 - Split the data into training and testing sets.
+- Introduce a train_fraction term that takes values from o to 1 and is used to keep a fragment of the initial train dataset.

 ### Check functions used for Physical Loss of PGNN

 In order to check if the equations used at the physical part of loss accurately predict power:

-        power_charts.py
+        physics_model.py

  This script will:

 - Use unscaled data from data loader to Calculate the power needed.
-- Use Bayesian optimization to find the best static parameters that are used to calculate Resistance
-- Display in a common diagramm the calculated power and the power specified on the data in order to visualy compare the allingment.
+- Create a csv file logging the calculated power and the power specified on the data in order to compare the allingment.

 ### Running the Data-Driven Model